WordPress and Docker

 - To run WordPress locally, you don't need Apache, MySQL server, XAMPP, Wamp and MAMP.
 All you need is Docker – installation itself takes seconds and no additional configuration is required

 - No matter if it's a dev PC, Stage server or LIVE server and what OS it is, Docker works the same everywhere.
 This means you won't have to look for bugs that, say, appear on the LIVE server and cannot be reproduced locally.

-If you already dockerize your apps, you can learn how to automate Docker deliveries in the second guide in the series.
+If you already dockerize your apps, move on to the next guide in the series to learn how to automate Docker deliveries.

 If you already have Docker installed, you can jump to the next part of the article.
 If not, follow instructions for your OS: